 Where To Go Next After Wurzburg?

-- Tourist attractions with the “most fairytale vibe” in Germany.
-(Neuschwanstein Castle, Lichtenstein Castle, and the Black Forest)
+- The most enchanting tourist attractions in Germany, such as Neuschwanstein Castle, Lichtenstein Castle, and the Black Forest.

 - Paris — You must see Sainte-Chapelle, and there are just too many to mention!
 I listed here my top glorious and phenomenal landmarks in Paris.